RL unknotter, hard unknots and unknotting number: Introduction

 \subsection{How to read this paper}

-\autoref{sec:background} fixes notation for diagrams and planar diagram codes, and summarizes the diagrammatic moves used throughout. \autoref{sec:unknotter} defines the RL environment and describes the training setup and evaluation protocol. \autoref{sec:hard} reports our main simplification benchmarks on the ``hard'' and ``very hard'' unknot families. \autoref{sec:crossing-change} develops the crossing change search pipeline and works out the $4_1\#9_{10}$ example in detail.
+\autoref{sec:background} fixes notation for diagrams and planar diagram codes, and summarizes the diagrammatic moves used throughout. \autoref{sec:unknotter} defines the RL environment and describes the training setup and evaluation protocol. \autoref{sec:hard} reports our main simplification benchmarks on the ``hard'' and ``very hard'' unknot families. \autoref{sec:crossing change} develops the crossing change search pipeline and works out the $4_1\#9_{10}$ example in detail. \autoref{sec:upper bounds} records a workbook-driven extension of the method whose purpose is to improve unknotting number upper bounds in bulk.

 \begin{Remark} All experiments in this paper are fully scriptable; we provide code, trained models, and the generated datasets and more at \cite{DKT}. \end{Remark}

 \textbf{Acknowledgments.} DT subscribes to ``The game of life insists on its own permanence, independent of its players.'' and acknowledges support from ARC Future Fellowship FT230100489.